OliviaLaske/ImageTriangulation/README.md

 ![Final triangulated image](/readmeImages/waterLily_final.png)
 __Figure 7__ Final triangulated image after coloring in triangles.

 The sixth and final step is to color in the triangles.
-For each triangle, we calculate centroid $(x,y)$ and round to the nearest integer.
+For each triangle, we calculate centroid $(x,y)$ as the average of the triangle's vertices and round to the nearest integer.
 The final color of the triangle is equal to the rgb value at pixel $(x,y)$ in the original image.
 Figure 7 depicts the final image triangulation.

 ## Varying Triangulation Parameters
 The two varying parameters in the algorithm are the threshold value and density reduction parameter.